Ginninderra Post Office

 Money Order facilities were introduced in 1886 and Saving Bank facilities the following year.
 When Mrs Blewitt sought a salary increase in 1906 she observed that since she began there were three new telephone subscribers, and 'this office is the only Money Order and Savings Bank office between Queanbeyan and Yass'.
 She was not successful.
 When she left, the position was taken up by Charles W Thompson, the teacher in charge at Hall school, who was however, still residing at the Ginninderra Schoolhouse.
 His daughter Bertha performed the duties, lightened by a decision to conduct it as a 'semi-official' 'allowance office'.
 Business had been declining for some years.
 This arrangement - with the Hall teacher residing at Ginninderra and carrying out the postmaster duties - persisted until the post office finally closed in 1962.
 Although he had retired as the Hall teacher in 1958 Richard O'Sullivan was still residing at the Schoolhouse and taking care of the post office when it closed.
 The last three 'teacher-postmasters' were:

 As with a number of other aspects of Ginninderra's history, competition with Hall became an issue around the turn of the century.
-Hall had postal services from 1886, but not an official post office - and demands for one grew louder in the early years of the new century.
-A telephone was installed at the post office in 1906 and a manual telephone exchange with two subscribers opened in 1910.
+Hall had postal services from 1888, but not an official post office - and demands for one grew louder in the early years of the new century.
+A public telephone was installed at the post office in 1906 and a manual telephone exchange with two subscribers opened in 1910.
 Charles William Southwell, who had taken over the Hall general store in 1901, became Hall postmaster in 1912, and the post office moved into his newly erected store in 1913.
 Money Order and Saving Bank facilites were available from 1917, and the Hall office had effectively eclipsed Ginninderra.

 You can find more information on Ginninderra and other ACT post offices and their postmarks here.